-BOND ORDINANCE PROVIDING FOR THE IMPROVEMENT OF THE SEWERAGE SYSTEM IN AND BY THE BOROUGH OF MENDHAM, IN THE COUNTY OF MORRIS, NEW JERSEY, APPROPRIATING \$5,075,000 THEREFOR AND AUTHORIZING THE ISSUANCE OF \$5,075,000 BONDS OR NOTES OF THE BOROUGH FOR FINANCING SUCH APPROPRIATION.
+ORDINANCE PROVIDING FOR THE IMPROVEMENT OF THE TENNIS COURTS IN AND BY THE BOROUGH OF MENDHAM, IN THE COUNTY OF MORRIS, NEW JERSEY, AND APPROPRIATING \$290,000 THEREFOR FROM PROCEEDS OF OBLIGATIONS OF THE BOROUGH HERETOFORE ISSUED AND FROM THE RECREATION OPERATING ACCOUNT OF THE BOROUGH.

-BE IT ORDAINED BY THE BOROUGH COUNCIL OF THE BOROUGH OF MENDHAM, IN THE COUNTY OF MORRIS, NEW JERSEY (not less than two-thirds of all the members thereof affirmatively concurring), AS FOLLOWS:
+BE IT ORDAINED BY THE BOROUGH COUNCIL OF THE BOROUGH OF MENDHAM, IN THE COUNTY OF MORRIS, NEW JERSEY, AS FOLLOWS:

 Section 1.
-The improvement described in Section 3 of this bond ordinance is hereby authorized as a general improvement to be made or acquired by The Borough of Mendham, New Jersey.
-For the said improvement or purpose stated in said Section 3, there is hereby appropriated the sum of \$5,075,000, said sum being inclusive of all appropriations heretofore made therefor.
+The improvement described in Section 2 of this ordinance is hereby authorized as a general improvement to be made or acquired by The Borough of Mendham, New Jersey, and there is hereby appropriated therefor the sum of \$290,000, to the extent of \$100,000, from moneys available in the Recreation Operating Account of the Borough and, to the extent of \$190,000, from proceeds of the sale of obligations of the Borough heretofore issued and not necessary for financing the purposes for which issued and now available for financing the improvements or purposes.